 Dartmouth: In a case that gained worldwide media attention, the firm reached a $14 million settlement for a class of female student-employees at Dartmouth College, which ended the students’ Title IX lawsuit.
 This closely watched case included $1 million dedicated to establishing a diversity recruitment fund and other substantial institutional reforms to prevent future abuses of and discrimination against females at the Ivy League institution.

-GirlsDoPorn: Another case gaining international media attention was a high-profile trial victory in California on behalf of 22 young women suing the website GirlsDoPorn.com (“GDP”), for defrauding them and coercing them into pornography.
+GirlsDoPorn: In a similarly high-profile case, the firm earned a victory at trial in California on behalf of 22 young women who sued the website GirlsDoPorn.com (“GDP”) for defrauding them and coercing them into pornography.
 After a lengthy trial, the judge ruled GDP and its affiliates committed intentional misrepresentation, fraudulent concealment, false promises, unfair and deceptive business practices, and fraudulent transfer, awarding the plaintiffs over $20 million after a 99-day bench trial in California Superior Court.

 Navistar: In May 2021, Navistar Defense and Navistar International (“Navistar”) agreed to pay the United States $50 million to resolve claims that the company systematically overcharged the military for Mine Resistant, Ambush-Protected (“MRAP”) vehicles from January 2007 to January 2012.
 The settlement resolved a 2013 qui tam complaint.
-The firm represented Duquoin Burgess, the relator in the False Claims Act (“FCA”) case.
-According to the complaint, Navistar violated the FCA by defrauding the government in its contract to produce the MRAP vehicles.
+The firm represented Duquoin Burgess, the relator in the False Claims Act (“FCA”) case. .

 Chen v.
-Western Digital: In January 2021, the United States District Court for the Central District of California granted final approval of a $7.75 million class and collective action settlement in our case against Western Digital Corporation and Western Digital Technologies, Inc. on behalf of a class of 1,863 female employees alleging sex discrimination and unequal pay.
-Western Digital is a computer data storage company and one of the largest hard disk manufacturers in the world.
+Western Digital: In January 2021, the United States District Court for the Central District of California granted final approval of a $7.75 million class and collective action settlement against Western Digital Corporation and Western Digital Technologies, Inc. on behalf of a class of 1,863 female employees alleging sex discrimination and unequal pay.
+Western Digital is one of the largest hard disk manufacturers in the world.

 Most firms would shy away from challenging the most powerful interests in society.
 Sanford Heisler Sharp has taken on the largest corporations in the world and has succeeded.
 Protecting the rights of workers is especially critical in the age of COVID-19 and against the backdrop of racial tensions prevalent in the country today and for the foreseeable future.